Kurama Tengu (film)

-Kurama Tengu (鞍馬天狗, Kurama Tengu) is a fictional character in Japanese literature, cinema and TV.
+Kurama Tengu (鞍馬天狗) is a fictional character in Japanese literature, cinema and TV.
 The popular series comprises numerous films and television dramas based on the original novel written by Jirō Osaragi.

-1928 black and white Japanese silent film version with benshi accompaniment directed by Teppei Yamaguchi.
+The 1928 black and white Japanese silent film version with benshi accompaniment was directed by Teppei Yamaguchi.
 It is a film which is a part of the series depicting the bold and daring hero Kurama Tengu.